Duty barrister schemes

 - Centrelink prosecutions

-If the offence you have been charged with is not on this list, still contact the Duty Barrister.
-They will be able to act for you or help in some way.
+If the offence you have been charged with is not on this list, you may still contact the Duty Barrister.

 If you need a Duty Barrister for Criminal Matters go to the Duty Barrister Room on Level 5 of the Downing Centre.

 Explain simply and clearly what you have been charged with or what your case is about.
 Bring all forms and any evidence which you think will help you.
 The Duty Barrister will explain any options you have and how your case will be handled.
-You will also be told what you are likely to be asked by the magistrate or prosecutor.
-If you have been charged with a criminal offence, you will have to go into a courtroom for the magistrate to hear your case.
+You will also be told what you are likely to be asked by the magistrate.

 The Duty Barrister will present your case to the magistrate.
 The magistrate and prosecutor may ask you some questions before the magistrate makes a decision.
 The Duty Barrister will represent you in court on the day.
 You must go to the Duty Barrister as soon as you can so that your case can be prepared.
 If your case is postponed for another day, the Duty Barrister will advise you what arrangements need to be made.